snikch/switchkit/README.md

 # SwitchKit 🎛

+Home Automation for your existing switches, with a little bit of smarts.

 SwitchKit provides a simple firmware for ESP8266 devices to control up to three smart or dumb bulbs, via physical switches.
+It works perfectly with Sonoff, Electrodragon and any ESP8266 based device.
 It is designed to be placed in wall boxes and wire in to existing switches.
-Lights are then controlled by a combination of relays and MQTT messages.
+Lights are then controlled by a combination of relays and MQTT messages, although all functionality is preserved if your wifi etc. goes down.
 This firmware is built using the [homie-esp8266](https://github.com/marvinroger/homie-esp8266) framework.

 # Features